ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - w - assessment - JS DOM.md

 IMPORTANT:
 - as of sept22, there seems to be a bug on qualified
 - when students move to the next assessment, they say they loose the .html file
-- while this is fixed: share the html with them on slack.
+- while this is fixed: share the html with them on Slack.